mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 }
 {% endhighlight %}

-Let's get a handler of our model and check if the model's TFLite version is same as our TFLite library version.
+Let's get a handler of our model and check if the model's TFLite version is the same as our TFLite library version.

 {% highlight javascript linenos %}
 static tflite::ops::micro::AllOpsResolver resolver;